How lyric writing, song production is helping patients ‘reclaim their power’

 “B-fly Breakthrough is designed to engage tweens and adolescents in working on their own narratives through music and lyrics, which can help them process their trauma,” says Lainie Holman, MD, Chair of Pediatric Physical Medicine and Rehabilitation at CCCHR.

-Refresh Collective, which has been in operation for about 12 years, has been working with minority youth to assist in rehabilitation from physical, mental and emotional traumas through hip-hop music production and clothing design.
+Refresh Collective, which has been in operation for about 12 years, has been working with youth from a wide range of backgrounds to assist in rehabilitation from physical, mental and emotional traumas through hip-hop music production and clothing design.
 They have worked with thousands of children in the community at schools, a drug treatment center and its recording studio in an inner-city Cleveland neighborhood.

 Dr. Holman connected with Refresh Collective in 2020, seeking additional organized and thoughtful therapeutic programs due to an increase in admissions of children at CCCHR related to violence.
 She was familiar with Refresh Collective and thought it may be helpful to work with these children.